 Moved by this need, East Chestnut Street Mennonite Church created Chestnut Housing Corporation.
 The mission of CHC is to partner with people experiencing homelessness– transforming our safe, affordable housing units into their permanent homes.

 In 2010, CHC acquired a single-family house in the 600 block of East Chestnut Street in Lancaster.
-After renovations, primarily using church volunteers, we began renting the house for significantly less than market rate to low-income families who have experienced homelessness.
-CHC fully paid off this first house through generous individual donations and excess church operating funds.
-In 2014, we purchased a two-unit town home in the 500 block of East Chestnut Street with a down-payment provided by church members.
-Lancaster Housing Opportunity Partnership (LHOP) offered a long-term, low-interest loan for the remainder.
-Most recently, we purchased and renovated another apartment building in the 500 block of East Chestnut Street that includes a former bar.
-This project was financed by LHOP and Eastern Mennonite Missions.
-Chestnut Housing now provides ten units of affordable housing.
+After renovations, CHC welcomed the first tenants– who had been experiencing homelessness– at an affordable, below-market rate.
+Once CHC paid off the first house through generous donations, church members provided the down-payment for a two-unit townhouse in the 500 block of East Chestnut Street.
+Lancaster Housing Opportunity Partnership (LHOP) offered a long-term, low-interest loan for the remainder; CHC recently paid that loan in full.
+Most recently, LHOP and Eastern Mennonite Missions financed CHC’s purchase and renovation of a third building in the 500 block of East Chestnut Street.
+Two additional apartments are currently being built on the first floor of the building.
+All in all, Chestnut Housing provides twelve units of affordable housing in Lancaster City.

-We have learned that our renters often need support and guidance to be responsible tenants, so we enlisted the support of community partners to help our tenants develop the skills and habits they need to be dependable renters and good stewards of their housing.
+To strengthen the foundation upon which our tenants stand, we mobilized community partners to work alongside our tenants to develop the skills and habits they need to be good stewards of their housing.
 Our community partners include Tabor Community Services, Milagro House, and Good Samaritan Services.

-We’re grateful to be able to offer 10 adults and warm, safe and attractive places to call home.
+We’re grateful to partner with our tenants– the people who turn our 12 warm, safe, and attractive units into homes.
 Listen to what one of our tenants says about the importance of home.